Man with glasses and beard standing in sun smiling clapping hands

 Your sort code - Our sort code is 16-58-73.
 This is the same sort code used on all Shawbrook savings accounts.

 Other references - Your new provider may ask you for information like a roll number or reference number.
-We don't use role numbers or reference numbers, so you can leave this blank if your new provider asks for it.
+We don't use roll numbers or reference numbers, so you can leave this blank if your new provider asks for it.

 What happens next